Azure/bicep-registry-modules/.github/pull_request_template.md

   - [ ] The PR contains backwards compatible bug fixes, and I have NOT bumped the MAJOR or MINOR version in `version.json`.
   - [ ] The PR contains backwards compatible feature updates, and I have bumped the MINOR version in `version.json`.
   - [ ] The PR contains breaking changes, and I have bumped the MAJOR version in `version.json`.
+- [ ] I have updated the README with the latest version number.